foolmarks/cifar10_tensorflow/README.md

 - Saving checkpoints and graph as protobuf files

-The Jupyter notebook can be visualized or downloaded from here: https://github.com/foolmarks/cifar10_tensorflow/blob/master/cifar10_tf.ipynb
+The Jupyter notebook can be visualized or downloaded from <a href="https://github.com/foolmarks/cifar10_tensorflow/blob/master/cifar10_tf.ipynb">here</a>

 The Python source code is here: https://github.com/foolmarks/cifar10_tensorflow/blob/master/cifar10_tf.py